rlporter24/Amplicon-dual-index-demux/README.md

  ![image](./images/demux_only_fileStructure.png)
 ‘16s-demux.def’ and ‘requirements.txt’ are both needed for the building process, and the fastq_data contains example data for the test.
 All of the code is contained within the ‘16S-demux’ directory, and outputs will be generated there as well.
 3. __Note:__ The following step will likely require more resources than are available on a HPC login node, so be sure you are on a compute node or use a job manager to allocate resources.
 Move to the directory containing the def file (16s-demux.def) and run the following:
-`singularity build {image name}.sif 16s-demux.def`
+`singularity build demux-image.sif 16s-demux.def`
-The image will be created locally and a file ‘Name.sif’ will be created in the current working directory.
+The image will be created locally and a file ‘demux-image.sif’ will be created in the current working directory.
 The build should take less than 10 minutes, and if it is completed successfully, the the final output will look something like this:
 Once completed, the file {image name}.sif should be included in the current working directory.

 4. Now that the image has been built, you can run the demultiplexing analysis within it as described in ‘> Using Singularity/Apptainer’ using the image ‘Name.sif’.